Congratulations!

 The church fete will be held this year on Saturday 4th July, 11am to 4pm on the Parish Hall Recreation Field.

 The Friends of St Mary's are holding a Safari Supper on Saturday 6th June - starters at one house, main course at another, dessert at another.
 3 courses plus wine and coffee all for £12.00 a head.
 Spaces are limited, so we recommend you book early.
 To make your reservation, or find out more, please contact: Patricia Fuller on Tel: 01823 680436 All Proceeds to the Friends of St Mary's.
-Turning wet and windy with some hill snow possible.
+Hot sunshine on Monday.
+Warm thereafter, but some showers possible

 Updated: